-Recent studies have detected low concentrations of prescription drugs and over the counter medications in the drinking water supplies of 24 major metropolitan areas throughout the country, including Detroit.
+Recent studies have detected low concentrations of prescription drugs, including opiates, and over the counter medications in the drinking water supplies of 24 major metropolitan areas throughout the country, including Detroit.
 Contributing to the problem is the disposal dilemma faced by residents who want to safely dispose of unwanted medications without flushing them down the drain.

 Medications may become unwanted for a variety of reasons: